 Back to the original topic, the working world seems to have changed for me, looking like I’ve become a consultant and idea creator for everything from designing corporate identities and branding, marketing delicious beer to saving the environment.
 My company MagnusApollo Design is picking up steam and doing so many more diverse projects than I could have guessed… Maybe that CEO was right, I’m not a person that can be shoe-horned in.

 I’m not sure if people generally talk about our mortality in public anymore.
 It’s not really something that you hear in idle banter.
 Maybe because it might drift to the scary moment of discussing a religion.
 Or maybe our youth questing culture my not be able to cope with that topic.

-I’m not talking about that the what ifs… I’m talking about the cold hard truth that all the creature science has encountered, life has an end.
+I’m not talking about that the what ifs… I’m talking about the cold hard truth that all the creatures that science has encountered, for all of them their life has an end.
 At some point the person paying taxes to the Federal govt will cease to send in more payments, my credit card companies will turn their thirst on some other person, and my inbox will continue to pileup with spam unfiltered.

 We die… It’s how we do, to quote the current vernacular.

 I couldn’t really tell you what my friends are thinking about in regards to the point of their own mortality.
 I assume a few things because I know them, but truly I really don’t know.
 I try to be vocal about it to those I know.
 In a subtle way, when the time is right.
 I don’t just blurt out “omg, I don’t want anyone to ever do a funeral procession for me!”
 In the middle of dinner conversation.
 No matter how true that thought is.